 force of industry partners across Malaysia to ensure that every aspect of the event planning process is covered.”

-At Setia SPICE and SCCC, the safe resumption of events includes
+At Setia SPICE and SCCC, the safe resumption of events includes reimagined

-room for visitors who present with flu-like symptoms; individually-packed F&B offerings with disposable cutlery; and contactless payment solutions.
+for visitors who present with flu-like symptoms; individually-packed F&B offerings with disposable cutlery; and contactless payment solutions.

 The venues have also implemented a new thermal imaging temperature scan system that